FranciscoSalazarOliveira/DE_Football_Stats/README.md

 # Introduction
 The Project consists in the analysis of football/soccer results of the main european leagues in seasons 2020/2021 and 2021/2022.
-Starting from a source of CSV files with match results by season, the final goal is calculating some statistics regarding theses matches, as well as building league tables bases on the match data.
+Starting from a source of CSV files with match results by season, the final goal is calculating some statistics regarding theses matches, as well as building league tables based on match results.

-The data used (in CSV files) comes from a paid API that I am using for another project, and therefore the code to retrieve the code from the API is not included in this project.
-However, in order to allow the reproducibility, I include in this repo the 2 CSV files used in the project.
-The format of the CSV files is quite simple, and therefore it would be easy to get data for more seasons/leagues from other sources if needed.

 # Tools/Technologies used